tsReusableTools/tsrt/packages/typeorm-transactions/README.md

 1. __Transaction__ - constructor to create new single Transaction.
 2. __TransactionManager__ - constructor to create TransactionManager for specific connection w/ default options.
 Has 3 methods:
 	- __createTransaction__ - creates new single Transaction w/ TransactionManager default options and connection.
 	- __transaction__ - creates and starts new single Transaction.
-Could be provided w/ callback to execute inside transaction and will rollback automatically if no manual commit is called.
+Could be provided w/ callback to execute inside transaction which will _rollback automatically_ if no manual commit is called. _If no callback provided, commit and rollback should be done manually._
-	- __autoTransaction__ - same as __transaction__ method, but will commit automatically if no error thrown.
+	- __autoTransaction__ - same as __transaction__ method (_with callback case_), but will commit automatically if no error thrown.
-3. __Transactional__ - method decorator.
+3. __Transactional__ - method decorator (more convenient/declarative, but less flexible comparing to __TransactionManager__).
 Has 2 variants:
     - __createTransactional__ - factory function for creating __Transactional__ decorator for specific connection w/ default options. (uses __TransactionManager__ under the hood).
     - __Transactional__ - decorator itself w/ ability to provide any connection and other options.